Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago - NewsBreak

 Representatives for the House Judiciary Committee did not return a message Tuesday.

-The post Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago appeared first on New Jersey Monitor .
+The post Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago appeared first on Iowa Capital Dispatch .

 Comments / 0